-In order to obtain a Witness Summons it is necessary to first send 2 completed Witness Summonses to the Court in which the case is proceeding or where the hearing is to be held.
-This should be done by competing form N20, which can be obtained from the Court or found on the Court Service’s website.
-A separate Witness Summons is required for each witness whose attendance at Court is sought.
+To obtain a witness summons, you need to send two completed witness summonses to the court in which the case is proceeding or where the hearing is to be held.
+This should be done by competing form N20, which can be obtained from the court or the Court Service’s website.
+A separate witness summons is required for each witness whose attendance at court is sought.

-If permission of the Court is required this should be obtained by making a formal application to the Court.
-Generally applications of this nature are dealt with by a judge on paper and without the need for a hearing.
+If permission of the court is required this should be obtained by making a formal application to the court.
+Applications of this nature are usually dealt with by a judge on paper and without the need for a hearing.

-The party seeking the Witness Summons should pay or offer to pay a reasonable sum to cover the witness’ travel to and from the Court together with a sum representing compensation for the witness’ loss of time suffered as a result of him having to attend the Court.
+If you are seeking a witness summons, you should pay or offer to pay a reasonable sum to cover the witness’s travel to and from the court, together with a sum representing compensation for the witness’s loss of time suffered as a result of them having to attend the court.

-The amount that should be paid or offered will vary depending upon the distance of the Court, the length of the witness’ attendance at Court and what losses a particular witness is likely to suffer.
-Deciding on an amount can be difficult as on one hand a witness who is left out of pocket may be a less cooperative witness.
-On the other hand, however, if the amount is over generous there is a risk that you could be seen to be trying to buy the witness’ evidence.
+The amount that should be paid or offered will vary depending upon the distance required to travel to the court, the length of the witness’ attendance at court and what losses a witness is likely to suffer.
+Deciding on an amount can be difficult: a witness who is left out of pocket may be a less cooperative witness, but if the amount is over-generous there is a risk you could be seen to be trying to buy the witness’ evidence.

-If the witness is likely to drive to Court it will generally be appropriate to offer him an amount in respect of mileage plus the cost of parking.
-If he is not likely to drive to Court the amount offered should reflect the cost of using public transport.
-If the witness’ attendance at Court is likely to be for more than one day then this should be taken into account.
+If the witness is likely to drive to court it will generally be appropriate to offer them an amount in respect of mileage plus the cost of parking.
+If they are not likely to drive to court the amount offered should reflect the cost of using public transport.
+If the witness’ attendance at court is likely to be for more than one day then this should be taken into account.